 In the above cases, the reshoots were more drastic, going on for several weeks, with new directors or editors drafted in to dramatically change the plot or tone.
 Tango and Cash is also a victim of such a situation.
-Apparently it’s ego-driven star (Stallone) and an erratic producer (Peters) decided more than halfway through filming that the film (then called The Set Up) should be less gritty cop thriller and more comic book camp.
+Apparently, an ego-driven star (Stallone) and an erratic producer (Jon Peters) decided more than halfway through filming that the film (then called The Set Up) should be less gritty cop thriller and more comic book camp.

-Original Director of Photography, Barry Sonnenfeld (director of the Addams Family and Men in Black films) was fired by Stallone after just one week.
+Original Director of Photography, Barry Sonnenfeld (director of The Addams Family and Men in Black films) was fired after just one week.
 Director Konchalovsky was slightly more successful, getting fired after three months of shooting.
-A new ending was completely rewritten and filmed (feeling like a James Bond knock off) and legendary editor Stuart Baird (Superman, Lethal Weapon) was brought in to whip it into some sense.
+Original screenwriter Randy Feldman, would constantly find his words rewritten by Stallone and eventually found himself on "an extended vacation" after pushing back on Jon Peter's increasingly absurd ideas (Kurt Russell in drag was the final straw, apparently).
+So a new ending was hastily cobbled together with a new director (Albert Magnoli - Purple Rain) and new writer (Jeffrey Boam) working overnight between filming.
+Legendary editor Stuart Baird (Superman, Lethal Weapon) was also brought in to whip it the rest of the film into some sense.

 Despite the costumes, he and Gabriel Cash are cut from the same cloth.
 They’re both arrogant and stubborn.
 They both work alone.
 As Cash states; “Bad cop, worse cop” As a rule 80’s buddy movies, usually have the characters at odds.
-48 hours (1982) teamed up a grumpy maverick cop with a smooth-talking criminal.
-Lethal Weapon (1987) paired a family man, days from retirement with a suicidal loner.
-Tango and Cash just dress differently and one wants to sleep with the others sister.
+48 Hours (1982) teamed up a grumpy maverick cop with a smooth-talking criminal.
+Lethal Weapon (1987) paired a by-the-book family man with a suicidal loner.
+Tango and Cash just dress differently and one wants to sleep with the other's sister.
 The film would have been far more interesting (not to mention funnier) to have Stallone as a reluctant hero, pushed out his depth – something that was done effectively in the Will Ferrell comedy in The Other Guys (2015).

 For the villains, Jack Palance turns in a reliably over the top performance as a drug baron who maps out his evil plans using mice.
 Bond villains have detailed 3D plans, Yves Perret has an elaborate mouse maze, whilst his minions look on baffled.
 At least Jack Nicholson’s Joker was on hand to take the piss out of Palance’s ramblings in Batman.
 On henchman duties is the usually reliable Brion James (Blade Runner, The Fifth Element).
 James decides the only way to stand out is to have a cockney accent that veers into Dick Van Dyke levels of accuracy.

-Despite the film being messier than a plate of two day old spaghetti (to paraphrase a Tango one-liner) the film does succeed on it’s main aim – it is A LOT of fun.
-Russell brings his usual roguish charm that comes effortless to him.
-Even the reworked third act with it’s futuristic mini-van, mini-guns, monster trucks and a self destruct sequence offers some large scale thrills.
+Despite the film being messier than a plate of two-day-old spaghetti (to paraphrase a Tango one-liner) the film does succeed on its main aim – it is A LOT of fun.
+Russell brings the usual roguish charm that comes effortlessly to him.
+Even the reworked third act with its futuristic mini-van, mini-guns, monster trucks and a self destruct sequence offers some large scale thrills.

 Alternative Title: Troubled and Confused